 Is the town remote?
 If so, what makes it isolated and how do they view/treat outsiders?

 Do they use the main currency or something different?

 How do people get around town?
 Walk, horses, cars, boats…?
 How do people get in and out of town?

 What’s the location technology level?
 Do they have electricity?
 Does everyone use fire?
 Is it a mix of magic and technology?

 If they have electricity, how does it work?
 Does everyone have it?

 What items (food, herbs stones…) can people find naturally in your location?

 How do people get supplies?
-Do the make/grow them or do they trade?
+Do they make/grow them or do they trade them?

 It’s possible to have a self-sufficient community.
 However, it’s unlikely one location will have everything people need.
 Your citizens or governing body will, more than likely, need to trade for supplies.

 What supplies does your town/city/country have?